fredvs/uos/readme.txt

 With UOS you can :

 .
-Read and listen to mp3, ogg, wav, flac,... audio files.
+Listen to mp3, ogg, wav, flac,... audio files.
 .
-Record the input of your sound-card into file.
+With 16, 32 or float 32 bit resolution.
 .
-Add some DSP effects.
+Record all type of input into file.
 .
-Add some filters to your streams.
+Add DSP effects and filters, how many you want and record it.
 .
-Listen to multiple inputs and output.
+Listen to multiple input and output.

-UOS use PortAudio, SndFile and Mpg123 audio libs ( other libraries are welcome )
+UOS use PortAudio, SndFile and Mpg123 audio libraries ( other libraries are welcome... )

 Fred van Stappen
 fiens@hotmail.com